 OWNERSHIP OF WORK PRODUCT:

 The originals of all District specific documents, other materials or information relating to the District that are produced, shall be delivered and become the property of the District; however, Consultant may retain copies of any such documents.
-In addition, all documentation provided by the District or specific documents created by Consultant for the District is strictly confidential, subject to applicable open records laws.
+In addition, all documentation provided by the District or specific documents created by Consultant for the District are strictly confidential, subject to applicable open records laws.
+All work product, documents, data, analyses, and materials created by Consultant for the District (“Work Product”) shall be the sole property of the District.
+Consultant shall not use Work Product for any other client or purpose without the District’s written consent.
+Consultant shall provide editable, native files upon request.
+These terms shall survive termination.

 QUALITY OF WORK: